Anthony Gelling: 2020

 Gelling returned to play Super League, signing a two-year deal with Warrington after his contract in New Zealand expired.

 On 30 November 2020, it was announced that Gelling would be leaving Warrington at the end of the 2020 season, by mutual consent.

 2021

 On 13 April 2021, it was confirmed that Gelling had signed for Leigh, for the 2021 season.

 On 17 May 2021, he scored a try during his sides 16-30 loss at home to Wigan.
 He would then go on to play two more games, in which his final game would be against Hull KR on 30 May.

 On 18 May 2021, he was found not guilty of inflicting grievous bodily harm on his former partner, after a jury took just over four hours to deliberate, before acquitting him of the charge following a three-day trial at Liverpool Crown Court.

-On 7 June 2021, it was confirmed that Gelling had left the club, and returned home to New Zealand due to personal reasons.
+On 7 June 2021, it was confirmed that Gelling had left the club, and returned home to New Zealand for personal reasons.